 What does your school use electricity for?

 Some of those items could be switched off overnight but some of them need to be kept on all the time (at least during term time).
 The electricity that is needed to power items that keep running at all times is called your baseload.
-This can be measured by how much energy is being consumed when the school is empty (evenings, weekends and holidays).
+This can be measured by how much electricity is being consumed when the school is empty (evenings, weekends and holidays).

 Why would you want to keep paying for electricity when no one is in school?
 Cutting down on this means cutting costs plus reducing your carbon footprint.